pydantic/pydantic/docs/concepts/validators.md

 Before model validators should be class methods.
 The first argument should be `cls` (and we also recommend you use `@classmethod` below `@model_validator` for proper type checking), the second argument will be the input (you should generally type it as `Any` and use `isinstance` to narrow the type) and the third argument (if present) will be a `pydantic.ValidationInfo`.

 `mode='after'` validators are instance methods and always receive an instance of the model as the first argument.
+Be sure to return the instance at the end of your validator.
 You should not use `(cls, ModelType)` as the signature, instead just use `(self)` and let type checkers infer the type of `self` for you.
 Since these are fully type safe they are often easier to implement than `mode='before'` validators.
 If any field fails to validate, `mode='after'` validators for that field will not be called.